 the same time you know that other people on your team continue

 interest to replicate those changes to your own branch, just

 to make sure they mesh well with your changes.
 This is done

-by performing a sync merge—a
+by performing an automatic sync merge—a

 merge operation designed to bring your branch up to date with

 any changes made to its ancestral parent branch since your

 An “automatic” merge is simply

 one in which you provide the bare minimum of information required

 for a merge (i.e. a single merge source and a working copy target)